Creating Services and Service Policies

 The search uses the Advanced Search mode that lets you use "AND" or "OR" for multiple search criteria.
 For more information, see Performing an Advanced Search.

-1. Click the Status Policy tab to view the service policy definition for Health, Availability, and Risk for that service.
+1. Click the Service Policy tab to view the service policy definition for Health, Availability, and Risk for that service.

 1. To leave an annotation for a service policy or rule, click the annotation icon () next to the rule or tab.
 Type your annotation text in the Annotation window and click Save.
 The annotation icon now displays as solid blue, while empty annotation icons contain a plus sign.